-Discretion over which of the default and potential beneficiaries actually benefit lexible Trusts are similar to a fully Discretionary Trust, except that alongside a wide class of potential beneficiaries, there must be at least one named default beneficiary.
+■ lexible Trusts are similar to a fully ◄ Discretionary Trust, except that alongside a wide class of potential beneficiaries, there must be at least one named default beneficiary.
 Flexible Trusts with default beneficiaries set up in the settlor's lifetime from 22 March 2006 onwards are treated in exactly the same way as Discretionary Trusts for Inheritance Tax purposes.

-Different Inheritance Tax rules apply to older Trusts set up by 21 March 2006 that meet specified criteria and some Will Trusts.
-All post-21 March 2006 lifetime Trusts of this type are taxed in the same way as fully Discretionary Trusts for Inheritance Tax and Capital Gains Tax purposes.
+Different Inheritance Tax rules apply to older trusts set up by 21 March 2006 that meet specified criteria and some Will trusts.
+All post-21 March 2006 lifetime trusts of this type are taxed in the same way as fully Discretionary Trusts for Inheritance Tax and Capital Gains Tax purposes.